yalotfi/Gradient-Descent/README.md

 # linear-regression

-This is a basic implementation of linear regression and gradient descent modeling time spent studying and grade scores.
+This is a basic implementation of linear regression and gradient descent which, in this case, models time spent studying and grade scores for 100 students.